markbirss/SqueezeAudioDIY-1/README.md

 - View audio devices in detail
 - Change the default audio device
 - Set default options for Squeezelite
-  - Name of the Squeezelite player
+  - Set name of the Squeezelite player
 - View logs

 Notes: